So who is Frank Hyman?

 A sampling of Frank's political experience:

 * Elected Durham City Council member 1993-97.
 Unseated a smart incumbent who wanted to burn our garbage and to enact regressive taxation.
-The pundits all said Frank's campaign was DOA, but Frank--who managed his own campaign--won by a 55%-45% landslide.
+Many pundits said Frank's campaign was DOA, but Frank--who managed his own campaign--won by a 55%-45% landslide.

 * Monthly political and environmental columnist for The Durham News, 2007-2012.

-* Authored first Living Wage Ordinance (LWO) in the southeast in 1998.
-This was for the City of Durham, and was only the third LWO in the nation.
+* Authored the third Living Wage Ordinance (LWO) in the USA in 1998.
+This applied to the City of Durham's workers and contractors.

 * Marketing chairman and de facto campaign manager for Durham's 1996 bond referendum for